 Well, if that’s the best argument we have for the existence of God, I think I won’t reconsider my position of atheism.
 Nothing about the universe seems to make the existence of God necessary, much less realistic.
 Even if we would accept the premise that an unknown creative entity shaped our universe, we would still be nowhere near the concept of God as most people understand it: the Judeo-Christian personal God who cares about how we live our lives and condemns us to a hell for failing to believe in him.
 All we could arrive at is an impersonal, deistic kind of God.

 It also goes too far to assume that because science hasn’t managed to prove that God has nothing to do with the origin and nature of the universe, God is a viable explanation.
-As I explained at the beginning of this post, you can not disprove God.
-That doesn’t mean you can just insert God whenever you need an explanation.
+As I explained at the beginning of this post, you can not disprove God because there is nothing there to test.
+You can just insert God whenever you need an explanation.

 Science and religion are two sides of the same deep human impulse to understand the world, to know our place in it, and to marvel at the wonder of life and the infinite cosmos we are surrounded by.
 Let’s keep them that way, and not let one attempt to usurp the role of the other.